Lesson 59: Major Work Study, Part 3 — The Fast Movements

 Hardest bar — the sixteenth sequence

-Bar 2 of the Allegro is the trouble spot.
-The rising sequence covers an eleventh in two beats; the fingering is dense.
+Bar 2 climbs a full octave in two beats.
 Practise it slow, with the metronome on the sixteenth.

 Movement IV — Giga

-Compound meter, dance character.
-The Giga is the lightest movement — the fingers articulate, the breath supports, the air feels less than the volume of the Allegro.
-If the Giga sounds heavy, the tempo is too slow or the breath pressure too high.
+The Giga is the lightest movement.
+If it sounds heavy, the tempo is too slow or the breath pressure too high.

 Articulation choice for the Giga

-The dance is in groups of three eighths.
-Slur the first two of each group, tongue the third — the standard Baroque gigue articulation.
-This makes the rhythm dance instead of plod.
-Mark the slurs in your score the first time through; do not improvise them.
+Slur the first two eighths of each group of three, tongue the third — the standard Baroque gigue articulation.
+Mark the slurs in your score; do not improvise them.

 Practice plan — ten days, both movements